 31.4.
-The Customer may terminate the Web Hosting service by giving one month’s written notice from the next due payment, subject to the minimum contract period.
+The Customer may terminate the Web Hosting service by giving three month’s written notice from the next due payment, subject to the minimum contract period.
 The minimum contract period is:

 31.4.1.
-One month, in the case of a standard Web Hosting agreement not exceeding reasonable usage, as defined in clause 14.2.
+Three months, in the case of a standard Web Hosting agreement not exceeding reasonable usage, as defined in clause 14.2.